 - who have a specific commission for coverage of the conference (and not just of speakers or others attending)

 If you would like to cover a PAINWeek Conference, send your name, the name of your media outlet, and your proposed area of coverage to PAINWeek media relations at email@example.com.
 You’ll find date and location information about the conferences on our Web site at www.painweek.org.
+All press registrations must be done in advance of the conference; no onsite press registrations are permitted.

 Eligible for a complimentary press pass: journalists for legitimate print/online media and who personally will write articles about the conference for publication in external media.
 Press credentials are nontransferable.
 Media registrants must present credentials and check in at the onsite registration area.
 Media pass admission does not include any meals at conferences.